qdm12/BitcoinUses/blockchain/analysis/readme.md

-# Bitcoin Blockchain Profiling
+# Bitcoin Blockchain Analysis

 ## HDFS setup
 Run the script ../**ingest.sh** to download, verify and put the Bitcoin blockchain in your HDFS.

-You can check the progress (0 to 1) of the Bitcoin blockchain installation with:
+You can check the progress (percentage) of the Bitcoin blockchain installation with:
 ```bash
 bitcoin-cli getblockchaininfo | jq -r ".verificationprogress"
 ```